ros-aldebaran/romeo_moveit_config/README.rst

 1 Compile the package
 =====================

-romeo_moveit_config package doesn't need any compilation so running rospack profile should be enough
+romeo_moveit_config package doesn't need any compilation, so running rospack profile should be enough.

 For the dcm packages you need to compile the C++ nodes.
-In order to compile romeo_dcm packages, you need to set the environment variable AL_DIR to the path to naoqiSDK-c++ on your computer.
+In order to compile romeo_dcm packages, you need to set the environment variable AL_DIR to the path to NAOqiSDK-c++ on your computer.

 Then you can run the usual